Covid-19 Vaccinations and Patient Priority

 Further information and links are below.

 As you will appreciate, the urgent need to deliver COVID-19 Vaccinations means that our normal services may need to be altered or reduced at times.
 We continue to be grateful for your patience and understanding with this.
-Our staff have worked tirelessly in 2020 during the current pandemic to ensure that we have continued to provide our patients with the best care we can provide.
+Our staff have worked tirelessly in 2020 and 2021 to date during the current pandemic to ensure that we have continued to provide our patients with the best care we can provide.
 They are very grateful for the support and kind messages of support shown by everyone.

 The Vaccine will be made available to patients in a prioritised order, which reflects the level of risk of serious complications should they get COVID-19